How do I qualify for central funding to host an intern?

 LSE Careers will submit your role on the E-recruitment system in line with standard HR guidelines as outlined in the School’s recruitment toolkit.

 HR will review and approved the role before instructing LSE Careers to advertise the position on CareerHub.

 How is my internship advertised?

 LSE Careers will advertise your position on LSE CareerHub.
-This will then be shared with students approaching graduation and recent graduates on the vacancy board and through targeted email.
+This will then be shared with recent graduates on the vacancy board and through targeted email.

 Graduate intern opportunities are also promoted through LSE Careers weekly blog post ‘Jobs of the week’.

 Departments may promote the role using the CareerHub link, but they must make it clear that the position is only open to graduates from the past 24 months and applications from anyone else will not be considered.

 LSE Careers may also promote the scheme on its social media channels.

 No. Applications will be clear to view on E-Recruitment and the hiring manager should assess and decide who to invite to interview themselves.
 Interviews should follow procedures outlined in the School’s recruitment toolkit.

 Who can I discuss my Graduate Internship proposal with?